Sign in →

 The recommended first-tier test for disorders of phenylalanine metabolism is quantitative plasma amino acids (AAQP / Amino Acids, Quantitative, Plasma), as well as neurotransmitters in cerebrospinal fluid and pterin metabolite analysis in blood and urine.

-Customization of this panel and single gene analysis for any gene present on this panel is available.
+Customization of this panel and single gene analysis for any gene present on this panel are available.
 For more information see CGPH / Custom Gene Panel, Hereditary, Next-Generation Sequencing, Varies.
+To modify this panel via CGPH, please use the Inborn Errors of Metabolism disease state for step 1 on the Custom Gene Ordering Tool.

 Targeted testing for familial variants (also called site-specific or known mutations testing) is available for the genes on this panel.
 See FMTT / Familial Variant, Targeted Testing, Varies.
 To obtain more information about this testing option, call 800-533-1710.